Building Durable Skills In Education

 What are durable skills?

-Durable skills include a combination of how a person uses what they know in life and in the workplace.
+Durable skills include critical thinking, communication, collaboration, and creativity – as well as character skills like fortitude, growth mindset, and leadership are crucial for individuals both in their academic and post-secondary careers whether they decide to attend college, attend a trade school, join the military, or join the workforce.
+They are a combination of how a person uses what they know in life and integrates it in the workplace.
 Skills like critical thinking, communication, collaboration, and creativity – as well as character skills like fortitude, growth mindset, and leadership are crucial for individuals both in their academic and post-secondary careers whether they decide to attend college, attend a trade school, join the military, or join the workforce.

 What are perishable skills?